 Schwalbe claims its sidewall is ‘anti-aging’, in that it can withstand the typical cracking that results from overloading, usually when the tire hasn’t been inflated to an appropriate pressure for a long time.

 The Schwalbe Marathon tire features a reflective strip along its sidewalls for improved visibility in low light, and is available in a huge array of sizes, from a Brompton-ready 16-inch diameter, all the way up to a more hybrid-suitable 700c (28-inch).

 Another tire originally designed for touring (and therefore equipped to handle thousands of miles of usage), the Continental Contact Plus has a balanced tread pattern that keeps rolling resistance to a minimum, while also maintaining traction via the siped shoulder blocks.

-The Contact Plus tires are also e-bike compatible, combining Continental’s SafetySystem Breaker with a highly elastic material, resulting in a heavy-duty puncture-resistant casing that rolls smoothly, preserves battery power and reduces environmental impact.
+The Contact Plus tires are also e-bike compatible, combining Continental’s SafetySystem Breaker with a highly elastic material, resulting in a heavy-duty puncture-resistant casing that rolls smoothly.

 Available in a range of sizes from 24 inches to 700c, these tires would be suitable for an adult’s hybrid bike as well as a young person’s bike so they can ride to school.
 Widths vary between 28 and 47mm, the latter providing an extremely cushioned ride for uneven road surfaces.